How Common Are Hat-Tricks In Football?

 Italy is notorious for having a solid defensive structure in place, so you’d expect for there to be even fewer hat-tricks to write about in Serie A than we had in the Bundesliga.

 Above we look at that same ten season period.
 Things return to slightly closer to the mean with a trip to Italy, despite the nation having a reputation of being far stingier at the back than anywhere else.
-109 hat-tricks were scored across 3800 games, for a percentage chance of 2.86% that there’ll be a hat-trick scored in a Serie A game.
+126 hat-tricks were scored across 4560 games, for a percentage chance of 2.76% that there’ll be a hat-trick scored in a Serie A game.
+That makes it the worst chance for a hat-trick of all the leagues looked at here.

 Conclusion: Hat-Tricks Scored In Around 3% Of Games